-Roku Private Listening is one of the cool features that is released to stream your favorite movies and TV shows using earphones wired or wireless.
+Roku Private Listening is one of the best features that is released to stream your favorite movies and TV shows using earphones wired or wireless.
 This feature has driven many customers toward Roku.
-But in recent times, users have experienced some problems with Private Listening due to some technical and network-related issues.
-But you can fix the Private Listening not working on Roku by following easy troubleshooting steps on your device.
+In recent times, users have experienced some problems with Private Listening due to some technical and network-related issues.
+However, you can fix the Private Listening on Roku not working with the below easy troubleshooting steps.

 Common Problems of Roku Private Listening

 While accessing the Roku Private listening, users have experienced some odd errors and not working on their Roku devices.
 Some of the common problems that occur while streaming are,

 - Private Listening icon missing from the app

 These are some of the common problems faced while using Roku private listening.
 Let’s fix those problems in Private Listening with simple troubleshooting.

 The Private listening on your Roku might get disconnected because of the poor internet connection.
 If your WiFi router can’t provide a seamless bandwidth, then you may face this issue.
 To this, restarting your WiFi router is a viable option.

 1: Turn off your router using the power button or by removing the power cables from the socket.